lacework-community/jit-provisioning-guide/guide.md

 terraform refresh
 terraform output -json | jq  .dianademo.value -r > example-metadata.xml
 ```
 7. Add custom Lacework attributes to a profile.
-If you have a specific profile attached to each application, add the attributes as shown in step i; otherwise, add the attributes directly to Okta users as shown in step ii below:
+If you have a specific profile attached to each application, add the attributes to the application user profile as shown  below.
-    * Add custom Lacework attributes to the application user profile.

 ```
 App user schema custom attributes